“Dark Tourism” by Rebecca Bathory (no place of publication given, Carpet Bombing Culture, 2018), 240 pages.

 at all.
 All we learn in the single three-line paragraph of text is that the Hanoi military museum was “opened in July 1956” (that early, really?) and shows “artefacts and images spanning a history of Vietnam's military conflicts” (p.
 131).

-Another very odd inclusion is next, an Inn in England that is allegedly “the most haunted hotel
+Next up is an Inn in England that is allegedly “the most haunted hotel

 , is for real, though, and captured in a beautiful sunset-photo: Beachy Head

 is featured in the next chapter